 An application form must be completed before the beginning of the course and submitted to the Department Head or Elected Official for consideration and recommendations.
-Applications will be reviewed considering relevancy of course to employee's job, tenure, employee's personnel record, job performance, and budgetary constraints of Grafton County.
+Applications will be reviewed considering relevancy of course to employee's Grafton County job, tenure, the employee's personnel record, job performance, and budgetary constraints of Grafton County.